Algorithm LogbookAlgorithm Logbook

 ๐Ÿ“‹ Problem Statement

 Given an unsorted array of integers, sort it in ascending order using Bubble Sort.
-Modify the array in-place (O(1) extra space).
+Modify the array in-place (O(1)O(1) extra space).
 Input: [5, 1, 4, 2, 8] โ†’ Output: [1, 2, 4, 5, 8].
 Do not use built-in sort functions.
 Implement both iterative and recursive versions.

 ๐Ÿ’ก Intuition

-Bubble Sort repeatedly "bubbles" the largest unsorted element to its correct position by comparing adjacent pairs and swapping if they are in the wrong order.
-After each full pass through the array, the largest remaining element is guaranteed to be in its final position.
-This means each subsequent pass can skip the last element(s).
-The name "bubble" comes from how larger elements float to the end.
+Bubble Sort repeatedly "bubbles" the largest unsorted element to its correct position by comparing adjacent pairs.
+After each pass, the largest remaining element is in its final position.
+Subsequent passes can skip the already-sorted suffix, so the comparison count reduces each round.

 ๐Ÿ”ง Approach